 In this article, I’ll share strategies for tailoring your updates to major social network platforms – Facebook, Twitter, Google+ and LinkedIn.

 But first, let’s look at why you need to write catchy headlines for different social media in the first place.

 Why the title of your blog post is the most crucial element for increasing its shareability?

-Tailoring your content to meet your audience demands is alone taxing.
+Tailoring your content type to meet your audience demands is alone taxing.

-Writing and testing different headlines for each social media platform is even more time consuming.
+Writing and testing different blog headlines for each social network platform is even more time consuming.

 Here are 5 reasons that prove the significant role headlines play on social media.
 Hopefully you’ll feel motivated to put the effort in after reading them.

 1. Web users scan headlines – Our average attention span in 2015 is less than that of a goldfish.